Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Be gentle with yourself.
-Think less and feel more.
-Be as happy as you can.
-You only have this moment."
+> "Life is ten percent what you experience and ninety percent how you respond to it."
-> — **Dan Millman**
+> — **Unknown**

 ---